-Athletic awards are given to students at the "Sports Award Night" in May.
-Occasionally, students perform exemplary service in some area during their education at St. Patrick School such as, but not limited to, citizenship, community service, school spirit, and technology.
-Students may also be recognized and honored at the "Academic Awards Night."
-The Administration and faculty will determine requirements.
+Academic and Athletic awards are given to students at the "Awards Nights" in May or at Graduation.
+Occasionally, students perform exemplary service in some area during their education at St. Patrick School such as, but not limited to, citizenship, community service, school spirit.
+Awards may be given in religion, reading, math, history, science, Spanish, technology, Lego League Robotics, and Scholastic Bowl.
+The Administration and faculty will determine requirements for academic awards and coaches determine requirements for athletic awards.